Frequently Asked Questions

 Include only those pupils who are enrolled full-time in a vocational education, occupational preparation program at a technical college or participate in a 66.0301 vocational program for whom your district provides transportation to and from residence to the technical college or 66.0301 service center per s.
 121.54(5), Wis.
 Stats

 A student who is actually transported at least once will be counted in the mileage category as determined by the LEA on the PI-1547.
 The determination of the mileage category does not need to be modified for the given school year as long as the student continues residing in the school district.
-Pupils may only be classified in the transportation tables by days enrolled.
 Only “One-Way” mileage (NOT "round-trip" or "total route") using the most direct route from the pupil’s residence to the school attended is reported on the PI-1547.

 - One-way distance in miles

 - Modified route: If the municipality has notified the district that a road is closed to use by a school bus, keep the written documentation for your auditor, as this may result in the need to use a different route then the shortest per an Internet tool.